Iabdallllah/AI_Interviewer/README.md

 # Usage

-1. Open the application in your browser.
+1. Launch the application.

-2. Click on "Configure" to enter:
-   - Target Job Description.
-   - Candidate CV file (PDF/TXT).
+2. Upload your CV (PDF/TXT).

-3. Click "Start" to begin the interview.
+3. Paste the target Job Description.

-4. The AI interviewer will:
-   - Analyze the provided context.
-   - Generate relevant interview questions.
-   - Listen to candidate responses.
-   - Provide real-time feedback.

-5. Use the "Speak" button to record answers.
+4. Start your mock interview.
+5. Answer questions using your microphone.

-6. Receive a final AI-generated evaluation report.
+6. Receive instant AI-powered feedback and a detailed evaluation report.

 ---

-# Future Improvements
+# Future Roadmap

-- Real-time emotion analysis.
+- Emotion and sentiment analysis.
-- Advanced voice cloning.
+- AI voice personalization.
-- Multi-candidate comparison dashboard.
-- Interview analytics and reporting.
+- Interview history and progress tracking.
+- Multi-session analytics dashboard.
-- ATS platform integration.
+- ATS integration.
+- Recruiter dashboard.
+- Personalized learning recommendations.
+- Interview difficulty levels.

+---

+## Why Voxora?

+Voxora is more than an AI interviewer—it's your personal interview coach.
+By combining conversational AI, voice interaction, and intelligent feedback, it helps candidates practice realistically, identify weaknesses, and walk into interviews with confidence.